-DI DF -16 Qualitative Disclosure 1 Differentiation between Equity investments in the following are held in the Banking book holdings on which 1 -Subsidiaries & JVs - These are intended to be held for a long capital gains are time with an intention to participate in the distribution of profits of expected and those taken the companies.
-These investments are classified as HTM & AFS. under other objectives 2.
-Associates - Most of these investments were originated by the including for erstwhile Development Financial Institutional (DFI) in fullfillment relationship and strategic of its development banking role.
-Bank intends to divest these reasons investments as and when opportunity arises.
+1 Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons Equity investments in the following are held in the Banking book 1 -Subsidiaries & JVs - These are intended to be held for a long time with an intention to participate in the distribution of profits of the companies.
+These investments are classified as HTM & AFS.
+2. Associates - Most of these investments were originated by the erstwhile Development Financial Institutional (DFI) in fullfillment of its development banking role.
+Bank intends to divest these investments as and when opportunity arises.
 These investments are classified as AFS.

-DF -16 Q DF -16 Qualitative Disclosure polici valuat of equ bankin incluc techni metho ,incluc assum practi valuat signif es the accounting ques and valuation dologies used ling key ptions and category need not be marked to market and carried at acquisition cost.
+2 Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
+This includes the accounting techniques and valuation methodologies used ,including key assumptions and practises affecting valuation as well as significant changes in these practises As per the RBI guidelines, investments classified under HTM category need not be marked to market and carried at acquisition cost.
 Any diminution, other than temporary, in the value of equity investments is provided for.
 Any loss on sale of investments in HTM category is recognized in the profit and loss statement.
 Any profit on sale of investments under HTM category is recognized in the profit and loss statement and is then appropriated to capital reserve, net of taxes and statutory reserve.
-As per the Investment policy , the quoted equity shares in the Bank's portfolio are marked to market on a daily basis.
-Equity shares for which current quotations are not available or where the shares are not quoted on the stock exchanges, are valued at the break-up value
+As per the Investment policy, the quoted equity shares in the Bank's portfolio are marked to market on a daily basis.
+Equity shares for which current quotations are not available or where the shares are not quoted on the stock exchanges, are valued at the break-up value (without considering 'revaluation reserves', if any) which is ascertained from the company's latest balance sheet (not more than 18 months prior to the date of valuation).
+In case the latest balance sheet is not available the shares are valued at Re.1 per company.
+There has been no change in these practices during the reporting period.